microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/permissiongrantpolicy-delete-includes.md

 author: "psignoret"
 ---

-# Remove a includes condition set from a permission grant policy
+# Delete an includes condition set from a permission grant policy

 Namespace: microsoft.graph